philippe86220/uno-q-webui-binary-clock-matrix/README.md

 ```
 POST /api/start
 ```
+Called by: the WebUI when the user clicks “Resume Matrix”
+Purpose:

-Sets the system to running mode and resumes display updates.
+Sets the application to running mode so that the Python service resumes sending time updates to the STM32.

 ---